 Milk - Use either 1% or skim milk.
 Do not try this with almond milk.
 The pudding will not set if you use almond milk.
 Believe me, I've tried before even using less milk than what the box calls for

-Oreos: Crush the Oreos with a rolling pin in a zip lock freezer bag.
-A food processor will help get the Oreo cookies really fine and crumbly as well.
+Crush the Oreos with a rolling pin in a zip lock freezer bag. or use a food processor.
+That will help get the Oreo cookies really fine and crumbly as well.

 How to make Oreo Fluff

 It takes no time at all to make Oreo Fluff and it is super easy to make too!

 Take one box of instant jello pudding (white chocolate) and whisk in the amount of milk it calls for on the box.
 Fold in a whole container of cool whip and crushed Oreos.
 I saved some Oreos to decorate the top of the oreo fluff with to make it look nice.

 This dessert can be made Weight Watcher friendly too.
 See the recipe below the original. 🙂

 The sugar-free boxes of instant pudding are either 1 oz or 1.4 oz.